 $2(5x)(3) \rightarrow 30x$

-The two is not distributed since there is only multiplication and no addition or subtraction.
+The two is not distributed since there is only

 Combining Like Terms: Like terms have exactly the same variables raised to the same power.
 Combine by adding or subtracting the coefficients.
+Need more review?
+Check out this video!